joecochran/homework/README.md

 4. **Text** - includes any property related to the display of text, like `font` (and its derivatives), `text-align`, `color`, `letter-spacing`, and `text-transform`.
 5. **Other** - Any property which does not fit in the above categories goes at the end.

 When in doubt, I have referred to the [scss-lint sort order for smacss](https://github.com/brigade/scss-lint/blob/master/data/property-sort-orders/smacss.txt).
+Less mixins have been placed at the end, unless they specifically fit into another category.